 June 7, 2020Civilian Marksmanship Program▸The First Shot▸A Symbol of Excellence: A Look at the Junior Distinguished Badge Program

 By Ashley Brugnone, CMP Writer

 Distinguished Badges have been awarded to U.S. citizens exemplary in rifle marksmanship competition since 1884.
-Since then, the Distinguished Badge program has grown from strictly rifle competitions to pistol and international shooting.
+Since then, the Distinguished Badge program has grown from strictly rifle competitions to include pistol and international shooting.
 In 2020, a Distinguished Badge for smallbore rifle was also added.

 In 1996, a new federal law transferred responsibility of the Distinguished Badge program from the Department of Defense to the Civilian Marksmanship Program (CMP).
-With its new authority over awarding badges, the CMP, in cooperation with the National Three-Position Air Rifle Council, created a new Junior Distinguished Badge in 2001 for Three-Position Air Rifle competition.
+With its new authority over awarding badges, the CMP, in cooperation with the National Three-Position Air Rifle Council, created a Junior Distinguished Badge in 2001 for Three-Position Air Rifle competition.

 To receive a Junior Distinguished Badge, consistency in performance is key.
 A junior must place among the top competitors in state, regional and national junior Excellence-In-Competition (EIC) credit events.
 These events can be searched for on the CMP Competition Tracker page (https://ct.thecmp.org, “Competitions,” “Search for a Competition”).

 Once a junior has earned 30 or more EIC points, he or she has earned the honor of being called “Distinguished.”
 The gold-filled badges are provided by the CMP, at no cost to the competitor, and ceremoniously awarded at events, whenever possible.

 Many skilled athletes who have received the Junior Distinguished Badge over the years have carried their marksmanship careers on to other prestigious honors within the sport.